ENFORCEMENT OF SUPPORT OBLIGATION

 NOTE: If eRep records indicate the CP is receiving assistance for the children, you must continue to charge the NCP for current support while requesting DWS investigate.

-can only be enforced by contempt if both parties were in fact served, were
+criteria, the order can only be enforced by contempt if both parties were in

 NOTE 2: Verbal communication regarding the